Please use the contact section below.

 Students are admitted to the campuses and colleges of the University of Minnesota to pursue a baccalaureate degree.
 Degree-seeking undergraduate students are expected to enroll in and successfully complete courses that will move them toward degree completion in a timely manner.
-The general benchmark for timely degree completion for students admitted as New High School (NHS) students is four years (8 academic semesters).
+Timely degree completion for New High School (NHS) students is generally considered four years (eight academic semesters).

 Degree-seeking students are expected to declare and be accepted into a major.
 The timelines for this declaration are as follows:

 - New High School (NHS) students are expected to declare and be accepted into all intended major(s) and minor(s) (if applicable) no later than the end of their fourth academic term of enrollment after matriculation regardless of total credit completion.

 - New Advanced Standing (NAS) and Inter-University Transfer (IUT) students are expected to declare and be accepted into all intended major(s) and minor(s) (if applicable) as follows:

 - Students entering with 0-26 credits - no later than the end of their fourth semester of enrollment at the University